Car Buying Strategies

 In this Honda SUV, people can travel fairly long distances before having to fill up.
 Front-wheel HR-Vs can earn an estimated 28/34 (city/highway) miles per gallon.
 All-wheel HR-Vs can't quite match those numbers but still do pretty well.
 They can achieve an estimated 27/31 miles per gallon.

-7. Able To Sense Issues
+7. Able to Sense Issues

 Two of the four trims of the HR-V come with Honda Sensing technology.
 The Honda Sensing package consists of various driver-assist systems that can actively work to keep people safe.
 For instance, with collision mitigation braking, the SUV can apply pressure to the brakes when it senses that a frontal collision is about to occur.
 Lane keeping assist and lane departure warning work in conjunction with each other and can help keep the vehicle centered.
 There's also adaptive cruise control and road departure mitigation.